The 2016 Data Visualization Format of the Year (Runner Up): The Interactive Map

 Keeping text and numeric data clear of the map until needed allowed it to maintain clutter-free.
 Of course, it also helped that there were only two main contenders with pre-existing color representatives.
 Given the wide range of demographics in the audience, keeping it simple is pretty important.

 On the flip side, for those in the audience who do want to drill down, this is possible too!
 Throw that in with the fact that Bloomberg’s Election 2016 Center is entirely responsive for mobile and tablet devices and you’ve got a winner.

 Corporate Interactive Map Data Visualizations

-To present the full reach, a scroll-initiated animation was created to spread from the IWDA office and reach out to partners, women’s networks and coalitions across the world.
-Once the animation ceased, the map would retain the overall reach view, and reveal a legend of the different partnerships or organisation types.
-These color coded categories formed ellipses on the map that contained a short bio, name and location of the organisations.
+To present the full reach, a scroll-initiated animation was created to spread from the IWDA office and reach out to partners, women’s networks, and coalitions across the world.
+Once the animation ceased, the map would retain the overall reach view and reveal a legend of the different partnerships or organization types.
+These color-coded categories formed ellipses on the map that contained a short bio, name, and location of the organizations.

 The initial animation allowed the map to stand out and entice the audience to engage further with the data.

 The Interactive Map Used Every Day: Google Maps

 Google Maps continues to be a leader in helping people find places, get live directions and even entertain us when we find weird happenings on Street View (if you’re in the mood for procrastinating, you should definitely look it up).
 They’re truly a master of the interactive map.